This post contains affiliate links.

 What is an ounce?

 The term ounce comes from the Roman term “uncia.”
-An uncia was 1/12 of a roman copper bar that was used as a tool to measure the length of an inch and the weight of an ounce.
+An uncia was 1/12 of a Roman copper bar that was used to measure an inch’s length and an ounce’s weight.

 Modern ounce weight and volume measurements, however, come from Britain.

 Let’s start with fluid ounces.
-A fluid ounce is 1/16th of an Imperial Pint and weighs 1/16 of a pound, or 28.3 grams.
-In the apothecary system, an ounce was 480 grains or 1/12 of a pound.
-Is it any wonder Britain standardized on the metric system?
+A fluid ounce is 1/16th of an Imperial Pint and weighs 1/16 of a pound, or 28.3 grams.ย An ounce was 480 grains or 1/12 of a pound in the apothecary system.ย Is it any wonder Britain standardized on the metric system?ย

 The United States is one of only three nations that still use Imperial measurements (and thus, the pint!).
 The other two are Liberia and Myanmar.